PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 ## Overview
 This page will cover how you can create your own [`PlaceholderExpansion`][placeholderexpansion] which you can either [[Upload to the eCloud|Expansion cloud]] or integrate into your own plugin.

-Something to note here is, that PlaceholderAPI relies on Expansions to be installed.
-PlaceholderAPI is acting as the core while the Expansions are what allows other plugins to use placeholders in various messages.
+It's worth noting that PlaceholderAPI relies on expansions being installed.
+PlaceholderAPI only acts as the core replacing utility while the expansions allow other plugins to use any installed placeholder in their own messages.
 You can download Expansions either directly from the eCloud yourself, or download them through the [[download command of PlaceholderAPI|Commands#papi-ecloud-download]].

 ## Table of Contents